dfinity/awesome-internet-computer/README.md

 - [Superheroes](https://github.com/enzoh/superheroes) - A simple CRUD application that demonstrates using Motoko and React to create your own universe of superheroes that runs on the Internet Computer .

+- [Fullstack To-do](https://github.com/krpeacock/simple-to-do) - Extension of the to-do example app with a frontend, using a minimal webpack dev-server configuration, web components, and unit and integration testing

 ## Motoko resources

 - [Vessel package manager](https://github.com/kritzcreek/vessel) - Add and manage packages, libraries, and dependencies for your Motoko programs.